Principal Supervisor: Dr Yin Chen, School of Life Sciences

 - Wang et al 2011 Gut flora metabolism of phosphatidylcholine promotes cardiovascular disease.
 Nature 472:57-63.

 - Koeth et al., 2013 Intestinal microbiota metabolism of L-carnitine, a nutrient in red meat, promotes atherosclerosis.
 Nature Medicine.
 19, 576–585.

-BBSRC Strategic Research Priority: Molecules, cells and systems
+BBSRC Strategic Research Priority: Bioenergy and Industrial Biotechnology

 Techniques that will be undertaken during the project:

-- Cloning and construction of expression vectors in E. coli;
+- Molecular cloning and construction of expression vectors in E. coli;

 - UV-Vis spectrometry;